 Blanca Nuckolls’ first 7 years with The Healing Place were as On-Call Advocate/Office Volunteer.
 She joined the staff in January, 1993 as Finance Administrator.
 One of the motivating factors that make her work so rewarding is the joy of seeing survivors overcome the trauma of sexual abuse.
 Blanca is very proud to be a part of the team of dedicated professionals that work to further the mission of The Healing Place.

-Catherine Johnson has a special interest in EMDR and Expressive Arts Therapy.
+Catherine Holland has a special interest in EMDR and Expressive Arts Therapy.
 She filled in as a contract therapist from mid-September – November, 2008 and became part of the staff in December, 2008.
 She graduated from Eckerd College with a BA in Human Development and went on to receive her Master’s degree in Mental Health Counseling from Argosy University, formerly University of Sarasota.
 Prior to joining The Healing Place, Catherine worked as a child, adolescent, family and adult therapist for Family Preservation Services; as a child and adolescent therapist for a Level 2 day treatment program; as a Program Coordinator and therapist for the Child Protection Center-Sexual Abuse Treatment Program; and as a private practice therapist.
 She is trained in Expressive Arts Therapy and Parent Child Interaction Therapy.
 She is rostered by the North Carolina Child Treatment Program in Trauma Focused – Cognitive Behavioral Therapy and certified in Eye Movement Desensitization and Reprocessing.